 Sec.
-2.13.
+2.2613.
 Publication of ordinances and resolutions.

-The Council shall cause the entire text of every ordinance and of every resolution having the effect of law to be printed in full in the minutes of the meeting at which they are introduced and adopted.
+The Council shall cause a summary of the entire text of every ordinance and of every resolution having the effect of law to be printed in full in the minutes of the meeting at which they are introduced and adopted., and of the entire text of each amendment to this Charter, to be published promptly in the official newspaper following its adoption before it becomes effective.
 The full text of the ordinances, resolutions and charter amendments shall be published on the City website and made available to the public, free of charge, from the City Clerk.
+The published notice shall specifically state that a full copy of the ordinance or resolution may be obtained, free of charge, from the City Clerk.